Incase® Offers Timeless Style and Modern Protection in New iPhone 16 Case Collection

 Level Case & Halo Case - The liminal series (MSRPs: $49.99)

-Inspired by the atmospheric and amorphic, and exploring the space between, Level and Halo cases let you personalize your phone with unique, eye-catching designs made using evolved printing techniques.
+Inspired by the atmospheric and amorphic, and exploring the space between, Level and Halo cases let you personalise your phone with unique, eye-catching designs made using evolved printing techniques.
 Offering up to 10-foot drop protection, antimicrobial protection, and lanyard access, Level and Halo cases deliver complete protection without sacrificing access to ports, lights and buttons.
 Halo is created with an advanced wraparound hydro-dip submersion technique and features a soft-touch coating, resulting in a unique look and feel.
-Level is available in Lines cascade, Lines vertical, and Lines loop with pop color colorways.
-Halo is available in Tidal Ocean, Oil Slick Ocean, Oil Slick Smoke, and Oil Slick Lilac colorways.
+Level is available in Lines cascade, Lines vertical, and Lines loop with pop colour colourways.
+Halo is available in Tidal Ocean, Oil Slick Ocean, Oil Slick Smoke, and Oil Slick Lilac colourways.

 Slim Case - Maximum aesthetic, minimal carry (MSRP: $39.99)